 Leave as 0

-Note that you can't put fractions into the Factor setting (e.g. "5/9").
+You can't enter fractions in the Factor setting (for example, 5/9).
 You can only enter positive and negative decimals and whole numbers.